 Now, I have one niece.
 She has been staying with my parents in my native town since her parents have to work hard in Yangon.
 My parents used to tell me that since they offer me to God, God has given them a special gift, that is, my niece.

 In fact, I learned from my parents how to value and to respect each person especially those who are underprivileged.
-When I was young, there was a girl who came to wash our clothes every weekend.
-During that time, I was asked to iron all the clothes that the girl washed.
-My mum asked me to prepare the meal for her and ask her to have her meal before we ate.
 So, when I learned the Good Shepherd charism and spirit, it was not something new for me.
 Of course, I developed my knowledge in the community with the sisters.

 What attracts me most in the Good Shepherd Congregation is a special love for the women and children who are at the margins.
 During my second year novitiate, I was sent to Pattaya community for six months for community and ministry experiences.
-I was asked to work with sexually abused children.
+I was asked to work with children who had experienced sexual abuse..
 At first, I could not do anything much for them.
 I only washed their face, cut their nails and fed them.
 The more I loved them, the more I found ways and means to help them.
 Through these experiences, I learned to understand the word of Saint Mary Euphrasia – ‘I have no special talents, but I have loved with all my heart’.

-After my first profession in 1999, I worked with the teenage girls who are in difficult situations in Thailand.
-Six months later, I came back to Myanmar and was assigned in Loikaw, my native town.
-I was asked to run the sewing class for the girls from the poor families.
-Since some of them are not gifted in sewing, I taught them handicraft: making of pillow cases, table cloths and other things.
-After one year, I was asked to take care of the girls who are rejected by society.
+After my first profession in 1999, I worked with teenage girls in difficult situations in Thailand, and later with girls rejected by society in Myanmar.
 It was a great challenge for me.
 God has given me a gift of being soft spoken, an affectionate heart and gentle behaviour.
 This helped me to gain their hearts although sometimes, I felt so helpless in accompanying them.
 Then, I was transferred to Yangon Community, where I worked in health-care ministry.
-Although I was afraid of the sick, God has given me the grace to be with them.
-Whenever I got frightened, I challenged myself - if they were my family members, am I going to take care or to run away from them?
-Slowly by slowly, I was able to overcome my fear.

 In response to the Congregational Directive, the Asia Pacific Circle organized a dialogue to develop clear strategic plans integrating Spirituality, Justice and Peace with best ministry practices